List of Mazinger characters: Bakarasu

-Dr. Heinrich
+Dr. Stroheim Heinrich

 Another ex-collaborator of Dr. Hell.
-After a car accident, Hell turns him into a cyborg, but this time holds back his unfortunate tendency to turn those he brings back to life into total freaks and hence Heinrich only has blue skin and is full of stitches all over his body.
+After a car accident, Dr. Hell turns him into a cyborg, but this time holds back his unfortunate tendency to turn those he brings back to life into total freaks and hence Heinrich only has blue skin and is full of stitches all over his body.
 His head sports a mechanical device, that extends to one of the sides of his face and covers his right eye, which can fire beams.
 Heinrich had worked for Hell developing a powerful monster, but for reasons unclear he deserts him and takes away the unfinished robot along with him.

 After some time Ashura is commended to find him and the robot.
 Heinrich now lives with his daughter Lorelai, and refuses to collaborate with Hell again.
 Eventually his beast is released, Rhine X1, and moments before his death, he tells Lorelai how to control it to fight Mazinger, since he is sure his creation is superior than Dr. Kabuto's.

 In Shin Mazinger, it is hinted at that he had feelings for Nishikiori Tsubasa.